 A celebration of the vital role of geography in our understanding of the big issues facing humanity and the planet today

-In this distillation of a lifetime's work, Nicholas Crane makes the compelling case that never has geography been so important.
+In this short but powerful book, Nicholas Crane makes the compelling case that never has geography been so important.
 On this finite orb, with its battered habitat, sustained in dark space by a thin, life-giving atmosphere, we have reached a point in our collective geographical journey where knowledge is the best guarantor of the future.

 Nicholas Crane is an author, geographer, cartographic expert and recipient of the Royal Scottish Geographical Society's Mungo Park Medal in recognition of outstanding contributions to geographical knowledge, and of the Royal Geographical Society's Ness Award for popularising geography and the understanding of Britain.
 He has presented several acclaimed series on BBC2, among them MAP MEN, TOWN, BRITANNIA and COAST.
 He was elected President of the Royal Geographical Society in 2015.